Shared Cultural Heritage: Matching Fund 2017-2020

 - Are visible for a broad audience in the Netherlands and/or in the partner countries.

 - The Matching Fund covers up to 50% of the total project costs,

 - The funds granted are between € 5,000 and € 35,000.

-The Shared Cultural Heritage programme council will advise on the apportioning of the matching funds.
-In considering awarding funds, the programme council will pay attention to factors as cultural-historical significance, uniqueness, representativeness and the technical urgency of the projects.
+The Shared Cultural Heritage programme council will advise on the apportioning of the Matching Fund.
+In considering awarding funds, the programme council will pay attention to factors such as cultural-historical significance, uniqueness, representativeness and the technical urgency of the projects.

-If you think you are eligible for the Matching Funds, it is recommended to contact the responsible staff member at DutchCulture before you send in your application.
+If you think you are eligible for the Matching Funds, it is recommended you contact the responsible staff member at DutchCulture before you send in your application.